 The absolute best way to protect your hair from the sun, besides completely avoiding it, is by wearing a hat or cap.
 If that’s just not your style, you can use a leave-in conditioner with SPF.

 …Did you know, that swimming beats up your hair, too?
 The swimming pool can completely strip your hair of its natural, protective oils.
 The same goes for the ocean: The heavy salt content in seawater draws moisture out of both your hair and scalp – learn how to protect your hair from the pool water.

 10. Use a Wide Tooth Comb

 Instead of brushing your hair with a regular hairbrush, use a wide-tooth comb instead.
 This will help detangle your hair after a long day at the beach and help you avoid breakage when doing so.

 There are lots of different, crazy and epic homemade ways to help your hair stay excellent during the summer season.
 For example, you could try.

 Rinse your hair in vinegar before you apply shampoo.
 This will make your hair appear cleaner and shinier and it’s a good way to treat dandruff as well.
 Go for organic apple cider vinegar.

-Egg & Mayo to remove dry and damaged hair:
+Egg & Mayo to treat dry and damaged hair:

-Eggs are rich in protein and help to recover damaged hair.
-Take ¼ cup of plain yogurt, ¼ cup of mayonnaise, and 1 egg white.
-Mix the ingredients and apply it to your hair.
-Leave it for 30 minutes and rinse it off with water.
+Eggs are rich in protein and can help to recover damaged hair.
+Mix ¼ cup of plain yogurt, ¼ cup of mayonnaise and 1 egg white and distribute it evenly in your hair.
+Leave it for 30 minutes and rinse thoroughly with water.

-Well, how do you care of your hair in summer?
+Well, how do you care for your hair in the summer?
 Feel free to share your tips below…